Game of Thrones season 8: Development

 HBO announced the eighth and final season of the fantasy drama television series Game of Thrones in July 2016.
 Like the previous season, it largely consists of original content not found in George R. R. Martin's A Song of Ice and Fire series.
-As Benioff had verified in March 2015, the creators have talked with Martin about the end of the series, and they "know where things are heading".
+Benioff verified in March 2015 that the creators had talked with Martin about the end of the series and knew "where things are heading".
 He explained that the ends of both the television and the book series would unavoidably be thematically similar, although Martin could still make some changes to surprise the readers.
-When asked about why the television series is coming to an end, he said, "this is where the story ends."
+When asked why the television series was coming to an end, he said, "this is where the story ends."

 Crew

-Series creators and executive producers David Benioff and D. B. Weiss serve as showrunners for the eighth season.
+Series creators and executive producers David Benioff and D. B. Weiss served as showrunners for the eighth season.
 The directors for the eighth season were announced in September 2017.
 Miguel Sapochnik, who previously directed "The Gift" and "Hardhome" in the fifth season, as well as "Battle of the Bastards" and "The Winds of Winter" in the sixth season, returned to direct two episodes.
 David Nutter, who had directed two episodes each in the second, third, and fifth seasons, including "The Rains of Castamere" and "Mother's Mercy", directed three episodes for the eighth season.
-The final episode of the series was directed by Benioff and Weiss, who have previously co-directed two episodes, taking credit for one episode each.
+The final episode of the series was directed by Benioff and Weiss, who had previously co-directed two episodes, taking credit for one episode each.

 At the series' South by Southwest panel on March 12, 2017, Benioff and Weiss announced the writers for the series to be Dave Hill (episode 1) and Bryan Cogman (episode 2).
 The showrunners divided up the screenplay for the remaining four episodes amongst themselves.

 Writing

 Writing for the eighth season started with a 140-page outline.
-Benioff said that the divvying up process and who should write what section became more difficult because "this would be the last time that [they] would be doing this."
+Benioff said that the divvying-up process and assigning sections to write became more difficult because "this would be the last time that [they] would be doing this."

 Filming

-In an interview with Entertainment Weekly, HBO programming president Casey Bloys said that instead of the series finale's being a feature film, the final season would be "six one-hour movies" on television.
+In an interview with Entertainment Weekly, HBO programming president Casey Bloys said that instead of the series finales being a feature film, the final season would be "six one-hour movies" on television.
 He continued, "The show has proven that TV is every bit as impressive and in many cases more so, than film.
 What they're doing is monumental."
 Filming officially began on October 23, 2017 and concluded in July 2018.
 Many exterior scenes were filmed in Northern Ireland and a few in Dubrovnik, Croatia; Paint Hall Studios in Belfast were used for interior filming.
 The direwolf scenes were filmed in Alberta, Canada.